Below are some examples of disaster level planning.

 Level 3: Identify a family meet up place in another state.
 Print out and store this information in your vehicle and with friends.

 Time may be very limited for some victims.
 The first 24 hours after a disaster has been called the “Golden Day” that period during which injured or trapped victims have an 80 percent chance of survival if rescued.
-The First 24 Hours Foundation urges the public when disaster strikes to “use common sense”, work as a team and help the person next door.
+When disaster strikes to “use common sense”, work as a team and help the person next door.
 Time is the critical parameter for the rescue of victims buried under collapsed buildings.
 There is a window in the first 24-hours when people who are injured and trapped can be saved, followed by a three-day period when trapped but uninjured victims can be successfully rescued.
 But after three days the chances of survival diminish rapidly unless the trapped person has access to drinking water.

 Following a major disaster, first responders who provide fire and medical services will not be able to meet the demand for these services.
 Factors such as number of victims, communication failures, and road blockages will prevent people from accessing emergency services they have come to expect at a moment’s notice through 911.
 People will need to rely on each other for help in order to meet their immediate life saving and life sustaining needs.
 Developing and supporting a local Community Emergency Response team is one way to improve survival.